alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/error-the-specified-windows-sharepoint-services-site-url-is-not-the-default-site-collection-site.md

 tags: [Experiences]
 categories: [Experiences]
 ---
 I'm installing Tfs 2008 on a Virtual machine.
 Following the guide I saw that I need first to install Share Point Services 3.0 SP2 before installing team foundation server.
-You can find those part in the [guide](http://www.microsoft.com/downloads/details.aspx?familyid=FF12844F-398C-4FE9-8B0D-9E84181D9923&amp;displaylang=en) with the title â€œHow to: Install SharePoint Products and Technologies on Windows Serverâ€.
+You can find those part in the [guide](http://www.microsoft.com/downloads/details.aspx?familyid=FF12844F-398C-4FE9-8B0D-9E84181D9923&amp;displaylang=en) with the title *How to: Install SharePoint Products and Technologies on Windows Server*.

 I followed all the instruction, but when team foundation server installer asked me the address of sharepoint site I tried some url but I got the infamous error